stevob14/passivecash/index.md

 * [CashMiningBot](https://cashminingbot.com/?ref=7970): Offers a high payout compared to other autosurfers.
 * [MoneysPais](https://moneyspais.com/?ref=2734): Similar to CashMiningBot.
 Offers payment in Bitcoin.

-### Conclusion
+### Affiliate Marketing

-In conclusion, I have listed ways as well as having demonstrated one last way that you, yourself can do.
+In conclusion, I have listed ways as well as having demonstrated one last way that you may have noticed while reading this article.
 That is a static website such as this one utilizing affiliate links to help generate passive cash.
+In my opinion, affiliate marketing is the best way to make passive cash and the earning potential is limitless.
 I hope this serves useful and is a viable resource towards your next step to financial freedom.

 ### Contact